Health & Wellness FAQ

 What about Immunizations?

-We advocate complete immunization coverage for all persons as recommended by the American Academy of Pediatrics.
 The American Camping Association requires us to collect documentation of immunizations and the dates of administration for all campers.
 The policy of the ACA is that their accredited camps follow the state’s Department of Education immunization requirements.
-In September of 2021, Maine law changed so that religious and philosophical exemptions are no longer permissable.
+In September of 2021, Maine law changed so that religious and philosophical exemptions are no longer permissible.
 Guidelines for medical exemptions are governed by the Maine Chapter American Academy of Pediatrics and can be found here.
 This link will take you to the form that will need to be completed for a medical exemption to immunizations.
-(More information) If your child is fully vaccinated or does not qualify for medical exemptions, please complete the online or paper immunization form and upload to CampInTouch or upload a print-out of your child’s immunization record.
+If your child is fully vaccinated or does not qualify for medical exemptions, please complete the online or paper immunization form and upload to CampInTouch or upload a print-out of your child’s immunization record.
 This may be available on your provider’s patient portal.

 What about Head Lice?